This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Alternatives to Tipping

-Referring friends or becoming a loyal customer can go a long way in making your groomer feel valued.
+Simple gestures like referring friends and staying loyal as a repeat customer can go a long way in showing your gratitude.

 Referring Friends and Family